Primitive socialist accumulation: History

-Ernest Mandel, Marxist economist, challenged the view that Stalin implemented the policies of Trotsky with the same methods as he stated "Stalin is said to have put Trotsky's programme into practice, even if with a brutality Trotsky himself would not have approved".
+While some have argued that Stalin would eventually implement primitive socialist accumulation as the economic policy of the USSR, Ernest Mandel, Marxist economist, challenged the view that Stalin implemented the policies of Trotsky with the same methods as he stated "Stalin is said to have put Trotsky's programme into practice, even if with a brutality Trotsky himself would not have approved".
 He further elaborated that the economic programme advocated by Trotsky and the Left Opposition "undoubtedly underwent many changes in the period 1923-35".
 Mandel also argued that the policies of the Left Opposition are distinguishable from the proposals of the United Opposition of 1926-7 and the alternative strategies developed by Trotsky in his later works such as "The Revolution Betrayed (1936) and "The Transitional Programme (1938)".
+It should also be noted that there was a fundamental difference between the forced industrialization practiced under Stalin and the theory as supported by Trotsky and Preobrazhensky.
+For example, both did not believe in the use of coercion, and did not believe in the utilization of forced expropriation or collectivization.